Excel DATEDIF Function (Table of Contents)

 “yd” | A difference in complete days, Ignoring years. |

-- As if we have two different dates, by Excel DATEDIF formula and its three arguments, we can find the difference between those two dates in days, months, and years as well.
+- As if we have two different dates, by Excel DATEDIF formula and its three arguments, we can also find the difference between those dates in days, months, and years.

-- After applying the DATEDIF formula, you are supposed to get the result in a number, which represents the difference between the dates in excel.
+- After applying the DATEDIF formula, you are supposed to get the result in a number, representing the difference between the dates in Excel.

 How to Use the DATEDIF Function in Excel?

-- The DATEDIF function in excel is widely used for different purposes; here, we take some of the examples.
+- The DATEDIF function in Excel is widely used for different purposes; here, we take some examples.

-- To calculate your age, we know that there are many tools for these calculations, but from Excel and this formula is the real fun.
+- We know many tools for calculating your age, but Excel and this formula are really fun.

 Example #1